BLADETRICKS NEWS BLOG

 A CALCULATED MOVE: STAINLESS STEELS AT BLADETRICKS

-Choosing a steel for a blade is not an exercise in romanticism.
-It’s a calculated, cold decision based on one simple question: will it perform as required?
-For me, that question generally begins with toughness.
-A blade that cannot withstand real-world use is a liability.
-After a long, cautious, and practical selection process, the answer led
+Metallurgy of Necessity: The Bladetricks Stainless Steel Selection Choosing a stainless steel for a blade is not an exercise in romanticism; it is a calculated, cold decision.
+In the workshop, I do not seek a soul for the metal; I seek a predictable response to stress.
+The decision-making process for every Bladetricks tool begins with a single, uncompromising question: will it perform as required under duress?
+For my designs, that question generally begins and ends with toughness.
+A blade that cannot withstand real-world mechanical shock is not a tool—it is a liability.
+After a long, cautious, and practical evaluation of…

 -